MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

-## Verify scanning details per scanner node and repository
+## Verify scanning details per scanner node and repository (Public preview)

 Use the [Get-AIPScannerStatus](/powershell/module/azureinformationprotection/get-aipscannerstatus) together with variables to get details about the scanning status on each node in your scanner cluster.